iMatthias/FancyScrollView/README.md

         }

-        // Called for all existing Cell GameObjects when
+        // MyNotes - Called for all existing Cell GameObjects when
         // - moving each frame, where position = [0, 1], where t = position of this item within the scroll view ViewPort
         // - t = 1.0 means it's the rightest item (last item)
         // - t = 0.5 means it's the item at the middle (the selected item)